jkosmetos/php-xrp/README.md

 # php-xrp
-A PHP API For Interacting With Ripple.
+A PHP API For Interacting With a `rippled` Instance.

+### NOTE: This is a very basic implementation, and I am actively working on expanding it.
+Basic documentation will also be added shortly.